Web Scraping APIs

 Why does CloakBrowser need 49 patches?

-Each patch addresses a specific fingerprint surface — Canvas pixel noise injection, WebGL renderer string spoofing, AudioContext output randomisation, navigator quirks, Battery API, CDP input timing.
-Together they cover the modern Akamai sensor.js checklist.
-Patches are added as new detection vectors are documented.
+Each patch hides one specific way a browser can be fingerprinted (identified) — Canvas pixel noise injection, WebGL renderer string spoofing, AudioContext output randomisation, navigator quirks, Battery API, CDP input timing.
+Together they cover the checks in the modern Akamai sensor.js script.
+New patches are added as new detection methods are documented.

 Can I install my own extensions in CloakBrowser?

 Yes — the build accepts standard Chrome extension packages.
-The default profiles ship with uBlock Origin and 1Password installed because those are the most common real-user extensions and they pass Akamai's probe well.
+The default profiles come with uBlock Origin and 1Password installed, because those are among the most common real-user extensions and they pass Akamai's probe well.

 How is CloakBrowser distributed?

-It ships as a pre-built Chromium binary plus a Python control library.
-You do not build it from source unless you want to add custom patches — the standard binary covers the majority of stealth use cases.
+It comes as a pre-built Chromium binary plus a Python control library.
+You do not need to build it from source unless you want to add your own custom patches — the standard binary covers most stealth use cases.

 Will my fingerprint be unique enough?

-CloakBrowser injects per-profile noise into canvas and audio output, so two CloakBrowser instances produce different fingerprints.
-Combined with different proxy IPs and lightly randomized navigator properties, you can run many sessions in parallel without them looking like the same client.
+Yes.
+CloakBrowser adds per-profile random noise to canvas and audio output, so two CloakBrowser instances produce different fingerprints (the values sites use to recognise a browser).
+Combine that with different proxy IPs and lightly randomized navigator properties, and you can run many sessions in parallel without them looking like the same client.

 Is CloakBrowser safe to run?
 It's a closed-source binary.

-The wrapper library is open source, but the stealth comes from a pre-built, closed-source Chromium binary that runs with full local privileges — a genuine supply-chain risk.
+The wrapper library is open source, but the stealth comes from a pre-built, closed-source Chromium binary that runs with full local privileges — a genuine supply-chain risk (the chance that downloaded software does something hidden).
 An independent behavioural audit at github.com/pim97/cloakbrowser-analyze ran nine runtime tests (string analysis over 2.9M strings, network capture, file-system and process monitoring, planted decoy secrets) and found no malicious behaviour.
-That is reassuring but not proof: a closed binary can hide time-delayed or conditional triggers that runtime observation misses.
-Treat 'no malicious behaviour observed' as exactly that, not 'provably safe'.
+That is reassuring but not proof: a closed binary can hide triggers that only fire after a delay or under certain conditions, which runtime observation misses.
+Read 'no malicious behaviour observed' as exactly that, not 'provably safe'.

 How do I reduce the risk of running the binary?

-Run it in a disposable container or VM with no access to host secrets — no mounted SSH/AWS credentials, no real environment variables, an outbound network allowlist, and a throwaway proxy account.
-That limits the blast radius if the binary ever does something unexpected.
-If you cannot accept running an unauditable binary at all, use a fully open-source alternative like Camoufox or PatchRight where you can read every line.
+Run it in a disposable container or virtual machine that has no access to your real secrets — no mounted SSH or AWS credentials, no real environment variables, a network allowlist limiting where it can connect, and a throwaway proxy account.
+That way, if the binary ever does something unexpected, the damage is contained.
+If you cannot accept running an unauditable binary at all, use a fully open-source alternative like Camoufox or PatchRight, where you can read every line.

 Is CloakBrowser open source like Camoufox?

-Only partially.
-The control/wrapper layer is open source, but the patched Chromium binary itself is distributed pre-built and closed — you cannot inspect or rebuild the C++ patches from source.
-Camoufox, by contrast, is fully open source: the Firefox patch set is public and you can compile it yourself.
-If transparency is a hard requirement, that difference is the deciding factor.
+Only partly.
+The control/wrapper layer is open source, but the patched Chromium binary itself ships pre-built and closed — you cannot inspect or rebuild the C++ patches from source.
+Camoufox, by contrast, is fully open source: its Firefox patch set is public and you can compile it yourself.
+If full transparency is a hard requirement, that difference is the deciding factor.